envisioning/vocab/vocab/policy-learning.md

 ---
 category: CORE, MATH
+generality:
+- 0.82
+- 0.81
+- 0.8
+- 0.79
+- 0.78
+- 0.77
+- 0.76
 slug: policy-learning
 summary: Branch of reinforcement learning where the objective is to find an optimal policy that dictates the best action to take in various states to maximize cumulative reward.
 title: Policy Learning
 ---